Everything you need to know about Remote Education at Mapledown.

-In the event of a local lockdown, as is currently the case from 5th January 2021, the school may be required to only open to vulnerable and children of critical workers, and deliver learning remotely to a high number of students.
-We are asking that, wherever possible, you assist your children with their learning at home during this period.
+In the event of a lockdown, Mapledown will aim to deliver learning remotely to our students.
+We ask that, wherever possible, you assist your children with their learning at home during this period.
 We understand this is difficult, and we are here to help!

 Supporting your child’s learning